CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Improving Logistics Productivity by Using Smart Pallets

-Toray Industries, Inc. is the first in the industry to use smart pallets equipped with active tags developed by UPR Co., Ltd. Typically, pallets must be replaced with different pallets during transportation and storage to prevent their loss or outflow, and the loaded products must be reloaded each time.
-Smart pallets, on the other hand, do not need to be replaced, since the coming, going, and inventory of pallets can be managed from a distance with the embedded active tags.
+Toray Industries is the first in the industry to use smart pallets equipped with active RFID tags developed by UPR Co., Ltd. Typically, pallets must be replaced with different pallets during transportation and storage to prevent their loss or outflow, and the loaded products must be reloaded each time.
+Smart pallets, on the other hand, do not need to be replaced, since the coming, going, and inventory of pallets can be managed from a distance with the embedded active RFID tags.
 Adoption of these smart pallets allows Toray’s products to go on the same pallet from production to storage, transportation, and use by the customer.
 This has eliminated cargo handling work by truck drivers and warehouse personnel, shortened loading and unloading time, improved the working environment, and increased logistics productivity.
 Moreover, the Company is reducing CO2 emissions related to pallet recovery by using its packaging materials recovery system to recover empty pallets.

 Reducing the Environmental Impact of Distribution